neo-project/docs/docs/en-us/tooldev/transaction/tx_execution.md

    - sendmany：bulk transferring command, can specify the change address

-   For detailed information, refer to[API Reference](../../reference/rpc/latest-version/api.md).
+   For detailed information, refer to [API Reference](../../reference/rpc/latest-version/api.md).

 3. Via NEO-GUI

-   For detailed information can be found at [NEO GUI Transactions](../../node/gui/transc.md)。
+   For detailed information can be found at [NEO GUI Transactions](../../node/gui/transc.md).

 Transaction construction interface in wallet: